‘Days Of Our Lives’ Spoilers: Eve Is Stunned To See Theresa With Brady, Will Finds A New Clue

 — Days of our Lives (@nbcdays) May 22, 2018

-Meanwhile, Days of our Lives fans will watch was Will Horton finds another clue in Dr. Rolf’s diary.
+Meanwhile, Days of Our Lives fans will watch as Will Horton finds another clue in Dr. Rolf’s diary.
 The journey is surely full of secrets about the DiMera family and the doctor’s resurrection serum.
 As many viewers will remember, Will is searching for clues about the substance that brought him back from the dead, and is hoping to recover his memories in the process.

 Will can not remember anything about his former life in Salem, or his marriage to Sonny Kiriakis (Freddie Smith).
 However, it seems that he may be on the right path to getting those memories back.
-Sadly, if Will does remember the love he once shared with Sonny, it could mean bad news for his current boyfriend Paul Narita (Christopher Sean), who may be left out in the cold again if Will and Sonny decide to give their marriage another chance.
+Sadly, if Will does remember the love he once shared with Sonny, it could mean bad news for his current boyfriend, Paul Narita (Christopher Sean), who may be left out in the cold again if Will and Sonny decide to give their marriage another chance.

 It takes a little teamwork. #DAYS pic.twitter.com/BU6hBMSDAP